Word and Image

 Language seems to recognize that there is something about life that makes metaphor necessary.
 Words in and of themselves fall short of conveying certain truths and intended meanings, so instead we draw pictures with language.

 At the image of Jesus in his final moments of death, the hymnist inquired, “What language shall I borrow, to thank Thee, dearest friend?”
-One of the things I find most nourishing about the Christian story is its upholding of this mystery, speaking not in rigid confines but with words that always point beyond themselves, borrowing a language fitting of both the mind and the imagination.
-There is a richness conveyed in page after page of the stories in the Bible that stretches minds and moves emotions.
-“O Jerusalem, O Jerusalem, how oft I have longed to gather your children together, as a hen gathers her chicks under her wings, but you would not have it” (Matthew 23:37).
+One of the things I find most nourishing about the Christian story is its upholding of this mystery, speaking not in rigid confines but with words that always point beyond themselves and cannot be boxed in, borrowing a language fitting of both the mind and the imagination.
+There is a richness conveyed in page after page of the stories in the Bible that stretches minds and moves emotions: “O Jerusalem, O Jerusalem, how oft I have longed to gather your children together, as a hen gathers her chicks under her wings, but you would not have it” (Matthew 23:37).
 “As far as the east is from the west, so far [God] removes our transgressions from us” (Psalm 103:12).

 When the Samaritan woman came to draw water at the well, Jesus asked her to give him a drink.
 The exchange was plainly enough about water but the words were mysteriously about life, though she didn’t realize it at first.
 Shocked that he, a Jew without a cup, would request a drink from her, a Samaritan without power or position, she asked if he knew what he was doing.
 And then they had a conversation about thirst that made her so much more aware of her own thirst.